victorBuzdugan/ConsumablesTracker/README.md

 ### Re-init function
 Reintializes the database to a preset state (as used for the [demo website](https://github.com/victorBuzdugan/ConsumablesTracker#website)).
 In order to use this function a file with the same name as the database file but with __orig_ suffix has to exist in the working directory (ex: if the database name is `inventory.db` the preset state database name should be `inventory_orig.db`).
 This function, also doesn't just copy the file but instead makes use of [python sqlite3 module backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup).

+### Update schedules function
+Checks in the database for schedules that need to be updated by comparing the `Update date` of the schedule with the current date.

 ## Logging
 The app has a logger configured to write to a file some important events from the app.
 The log file (`logger.log`) is a time rotating file resetting after 30 days and keeping 1 file as backup, practically having almost 2 months of log records.

 The log records have timezone configuration and also point to the user that produced the event.

 The log level is preset on `DEBUG`.

+## Schedules
+The app features group schedules allowing the users to be split in two or more groups.
+You can specify a name, day of the week for the schedule, a day of the week for when to update the schedule, number of groups, group switching interval, wich group should be first and a date for when the schedule should start.

+The demo website features a "Saturday movie" schedule in wich users are split in two groups, with saturday as a scheduled day, monday for the day when the schedule should update and a group switching interval of one week.

 # Flowcharts
 ### User login/registration